 Test incident response and enhance preparedness

 Although the hope is to always prevent security breaches before they happen, it’s also important for organisations to have a plan in place in the event a breach does occur.
-Penetration testing allows organisations to practice their emergency response protocols so that they can be prepared for any future incidents.
+Penetration testing allows organisations to practice their emergency incident response protocols so that they can be prepared for any future incidents.

 Ensure compliance with industry regulations